annotation/text-fabric/tf/docs/main/cheatsheet.md

 ``` python
 A.banner
 ```
-:   banner of the Text-Fabric program.
+:   banner of the TF program.
 :   `tf.fabric.Fabric.banner`

 ``` python
 A.isSilent()
 ```
-:   report the verbosity of Text-Fabric
+:   report the verbosity of TF
 :   `tf.core.timestamp.Timestamp.isSilent`

 ``` python